zorael/kameloso/README.md

 The bot uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
 It is the de facto standard library for such in the Posix sphere (Linux, macOS, ...), but not so on Windows.
 If you run into errors about missing SSL libraries when attempting to connect on Windows, pass the `--get-openssl` flag to download and launch the installer for [**OpenSSL for Windows v1.1.\***](https://slproweb.com/products/Win32OpenSSL.html).
 Make sure to opt to install to Windows system directories when asked.

-### Google/YouTube song request playlist integration
+### Google/YouTube song request playlist integration errors

 If you're doing everything right and you still get permissions errors when attempting to add a YouTube video clip to a playlist, make sure that you pick a **YouTube account** during the keygen process when you're asked to select one of your accounts, as opposed to an overarching **Google account**.
 It should say **YouTube** underneath the option.